T

 • Be a good citizen at school and in the community.

-• Be motivated, intellectually curious and to take advantage of opportunities.
+• Be motivated, intellectually curious and ambitious.

 • Keep appointments, meet deadlines, and be responsive to all staff communications.